MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

     $w.connect-object( 'button-press-event', $handler);

 Also here, the types of positional arguments in the signal handler are important.
-This is because both methods `register-signal()` and `g_signal_connect_object()` are using the signatures of the handler routines to setup the native call interface.
+This is because both methods `register-signal()` and `connect-object()` are using the signatures of the handler routines to setup the native call interface.

 Supported signals
 -----------------

 ### activate

 The *activate* signal is emitted on the primary instance when an activation occurs.
-See `g_application_activate()`.
+See `activate()`.

     method handler (
       Int :$_handle_id,